danlucraft/retwis-rb/README.md

 Retwis-RB
 =========

-An example application using the Redis key-value database.
+An example Twitter application using the Redis key-value database.

 Daniel Lucraft (dan@fluentradical.com)